iaanimashaun/autocdr/README.md

 ### WORK IN PROGRESS!!!!!!!!

-This comprehensive guide provides detailed insights into the **Autocdr App**.
-Built using Flask, a Python web framework, the app incorporates various libraries and tools to process and analyze retinal images.
+This provides detailed insights into the **Autocdr App**.
+Built using Flask, a Python web framework, the app incorporates various functions to process and analyze retinal images.
 The app is hosted on a GPU-enabled Docker container orchestrated by Kubernetes for optimized performance.

 ## Table of Contents